dataninjafi/eufundr/README.md

 This package uses the data as it is served on the web page or API.
 Also the documentation of the data should be somewhere on these web pages.

-One use case for this data is to explore if a beneficiary is double funded.
-One can explore company ids, company names, project names and project descriptions from the data: For what purpose did a company receive data.
+One use case for this tool is to download data for further exploration if a beneficiary (company, organization) is double funded.
+One can explore company ids, company names, project names and project descriptions from the data.
+Data can answer questions like “For what purpose did a company receive data?
+What companies received grants and for what purposes?”

 ## Installation